Can Trans Men Get Pregnant? How Long It Takes To Get Pregnant After Testosterone

 In a 2014 study of transgender men who experienced pregnancy after gender transition, 61% of participants used testosterone before pregnancy.
 Of those who experienced pregnancy, 80% started menstruating within 6 months of stopping testosterone and 20% got pregnant without starting menstruating again due to testosterone use.
 Meaning, one-fifth of the study participants got pregnant without their menstrual cycle even returning after stopping testosterone.

 Researchers compared the outcomes for the 26 trans patients with 130 cisgender patients of similar characteristics.
-Mean egg retreival rates in the transgender male group were better than in the cisgender female group.
+Mean egg retrieval rates in the transgender male group were better than in the cisgender female group.
 Peak estradiol levels (a hormone that plays a role in maturing eggs) was the same for both groups.

 Of the 26 trans patients, 16 successfully froze eggs and seven couples completed fresh or frozen embryo transfers which all resulted in live births (babies!).

 So what did they actually find?
 Well, in a way, not much.
-This study suggests that even long-term testosterone use (gender-affirming androgen therapy) does not negatively impact ovarian stimulation outcomes.
+This study suggests that even long-term testosterone use does not negatively impact ovarian stimulation outcomes.
 It also affirms that transmen have the same pregnancy outcomes as their cisgender female counterparts.
 It basically affirms what we already knew, and gives us research to cite when doctors erroneously suggest that testosterone use causes sterility (wrong!).

 In a small, retrospective study from 2020 that compared transgender men’s ART (Assisted Reproductive Technology) outcomes with fertile cisgender women, the only difference between the groups was a higher amount of FSH needed to induce ovulation amongst the transmen who had previously used testosterone.
 There was no difference between the transmen and ciswomen in the other areas of investigation, including 1) peak estradiol levels (estradiol plays a role in maturing oocytes/eggs), 2) the number of oocytes (eggs) retrieved, 3) the number of MII oocytes (mature eggs), 4) and the egg maturity rates between the groups.
 Furthermore, five of the 6 transmen who had previously used testosterone elected to have embryos frozen.
 All of those frozen embryos were of good quality according to the researchers.